YVZYLDZ11/Docker-App/README.md

 It provides you access to container logs, lets you get a shell inside the container, and allows you to easily manage container lifecycle (stop, remove, etc.)

+To access the dashboard, follow the instructions in the Docker Desktop manual.